Reverie Mental Health Website Redesign

 Research to understand the mental health landscape

-A team member and I conducted an in-depth competitive analysis to gather insights regarding best practices and industry trends that Reverie’s competitors were utilizing.
-The analysis scored competitors on categories such as usability, navigation, features, service offerings, etc. and noted anything our redesign should incorporate.
-We found several key insights:
+We conducted an in-depth competitive analysis to gather insights regarding best practices and industry trends that Reverie’s competitors were utilizing.
+The analysis scored competitors on categories such as usability, navigation, features, service offerings, etc. and noted any recurring patterns that our redesign should consider.

 A summary of the total scores, strengths, and weaknesses of our competitors.